 - Will there be other people benefiting from this trip as well?

 It’s here.
-As clear as white.
+Crystal clear.
 Travel makes a big impact, so why not make it a positive one?
 Remember, you are part of the whole human race and it’s a million times better to travel when you aim for something bigger than the blissful experience that it gives you.

 Travel is a privilege and I am truly grateful.